thejasvibr/thejasvibr.github.io/research/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Most spiders are actually very asocial.
 If you were to put two spiders in a
 box, at the end of the day you'd typicallly have just one of them alive.
 In contrast
-to the 'classic' spider way of doing things, there just about 40 species of
+to the 'classic' spider way of doing things, there are just about 40 species of
 spiders that are positively social.
 Two social spiders  in a box will actually end up in the same corner at the end of the day.
 As a result of their sociality social spiders can do many things a typical solitary spider cannot.
 A nice example is that social spiders can build *huge* webs, or capture prey much larger than
 they would be able to alone.